Eau Claire, Calgary: Eau Claire Market

-Eau Claire Market is the focal point of the neighbourhood.
-It sits immediately south of the Bow River and was built on former industrial land.
-The mall is home to several unique and "one of a kind" shops and galleries, a six screen Cineplex Odeon multiplex, a food court and several restaurants.
-To coincide with the reconfiguration of Eau Claire Plaza, plans are currently in development to demolish and completely rebuild the market which has declined in popularity in recent years.
+Eau Claire Market was the focal point of the neighbourhood.
+It sat immediately south of the Bow River and was built on former industrial land.
+The mall was home to many shops and galleries, a six screen Cineplex Odeon multiplex, a food court and several restaurants.
+To coincide with the reconfiguration of Eau Claire Plaza, plans were in development in the mid-2010s to demolish and completely rebuild the market which had declined in popularity in recent years.
 The new market will likely cater to a larger and more diverse demographic to better serve the residential community at large.
-The redeveloped market will enclose the entrance to the future underground 2 Street SW Station, part of the Calgary Green Line.
+The redeveloped market will enclose the entrance to a proposed underground 2 Street SW Station, part of the Calgary Green Line.
 Taking design inspiration from the Central Library, the north end of the market will feature a tunnel portal integrated in the building, leading the CTrain to north-central Calgary via a new bridge over the Bow River.
-Construction of the station is expected to begin in 2024.
+Construction of the station was expected to begin in 2024.

-The Eau Claire Market is scheduled to be closed on May 31, 2024, and demolition will begin on July 1, 2024.
-Havard Developments the property's management will celebrate a final closing ceremony on May 11, 2024.
-The market along with River Run condos owned by the city will be demolished and redeveloped into a Green Line C Train Station, and other compounds as part of a revitalization plan by Havard Developments.
+The Eau Claire Market was closed on May 31, 2024, and was demolished later that year.